nijkampr/itsrene.dj/README.md

 <img src="profilepic.jpeg" alt="profile picture" width=40%/>

-At some point in the future this site will be updates.
+At some point in the future this site will be updated.

 Check out for now: